cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ list_from_h5 -c config_general.yaml

-Now we evaluate the NSB level for each LST run (in the future this information will be provided in a database):

-> $ nsb_level -c config_general.yaml

-This will launch a number of parallel jobs, one per LST run, that use an lstchain function to evaluate the NSB over (approx.) 25 subruns per run and then calculate the median of these 25 values.
-According to this median, the run is associated to a bin in the NSB range.
-The standard bins (center and range) are 0.5=(0, 0.75), 1.0=(0.75,1.25), 1.5=(1.25,1.75), 2.0=(1.75,2.25), 2.5=(2.25,2.75), 3.0=(2.75,3.25).

-The output is a set of txt files (e.g., `LST_1.5_1234.txt` for run 1234), one per LST run, whose title contains the NSB bin assigned to the run and whose content is the string `date,run`

-You can follow up this process is done with the following commands:

-> $ squeue -n nsb

-or

-> $ squeue -u your_user_name

 At this point we can convert the MAGIC data into DL1 format with the following command:
 > $ setting_up_config_and_dir -c config_general.yaml